Director of the Wilson Center

 Phone: (434) 223-7077

-Mrs. May S. Reed, Assistant to the Director and Communications and Events Coordinator, began with the Wilson Center for Leadership in November 2010.
+Mrs. May S. Reed, Programs and Events Coordinator, began with the Wilson Center for Leadership in November 2010.
 She obtained a bachelor's degree from Salem College.

 Phone: (434) 223-6312